Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 the diamond tournament

-Back in November 2021, Duolingo added an extra incentive to Diamond league participants.
+Back in November 2021, Duolingo introduced something called the Diamond Tournament.

 These are often accumulated in short periods of time by profiles that haven’t used Duolingo for that long.

-While I don’t think this has been definitively proven, it seems likely that some users are using dodgy algorithms to hack their way up the leaderboards.
+While I don’t think this has been definitively proven, some have questioned whether some users are using dodgy algorithms to hack their way up the leaderboards.

 For sure these are some pretty high totals.
 Certainly wayyyyy higher than I’ve ever managed!